 11. Do re-applicants need to send in an essay and two letters of recommendation?

 Prior winners who are re-applying do not need to send in an essay and two letters of recommendation.
 However, prior winners do need to fill out and submit the online application.
 Re-applicants who were not awarded the scholarship do need to send in an essay and two letters of recommendation.

-12. When do I need to send in an official transcript?
+12. When do I need to send in a transcript?

-Prior winners must submit an official transcript by March 31, 2017 to show they are in good standings with the College/ University (maintaining 3.3 GPA and full-time student status).
-New applicants only need to submit an official transcript once they are informed that they have been selected as a scholarship recipient.
+Prior winners must submit a transcript by March 31, 2018 to show they are in good standings with the College/ University (maintaining 3.3 GPA and full-time student status).
+New applicants only need to submit a transcript once they are informed that they have been selected as a scholarship recipient.
 For new applicants, no transcript is needed when initially applying.